 - Design of Operating Systems

-- Your computer science major can be combined with one or two minors from any of SU’s other schools and colleges.
+- Your computer science major can be combined with one or two minors from any of Syracuse’s other schools and colleges.
 You can also pursue a 5-year combined degree option that allows you to receive a computer science degree and a degree in a major of your choice from the College of Arts & Sciences.

 - The Engineering and Computer Science Cooperative Education program (co-op) empowers you to pursue experiential learning opportunities through professional, paid work experience in your field and still graduate in four years.